Kuki National Assembly

 The Kuki National Assembly (KNA) is a political party in the Indian state of Manipur.
-It was formed on 24 October 1946, by S. M. Zavun, to act as a pan-political organisation among the various Kuki people.
+It was formed on 24 October 1946, by S. M. Zavum, to act as a pan-political organisation among the various Kuki people.
 It last won seats in the 1990 Manipur Legislative Assembly election, and after that slowly fizzled out.
 In the 2022 Manipur Legislative Assembly election, the party fielded candidates for 2 constituencies.